volkamerlab/teachopencadd/teachopencadd/talktorials/T001_query_chembl/README.md

 In this notebook, we will learn more about the ChEMBL database and how to extract data from ChEMBL, i.e. (compound, activity data) pairs for a target of interest.
 These data sets can be used for many cheminformatics tasks, such as similarity search, clustering or machine learning.

-Our work here will include finding compounds which were tested against a certain target and filtering available bioactivity data.
+Our work here will include finding compounds that were tested against a certain target and filtering available bioactivity data.

 ### Contents in *Theory*

 * ChEMBL database
     * ChEMBL web services
-    * ChEMBL webresource client
+    * ChEMBL web resource client
 * Compound activity measures
     * IC50 measure
     * pIC50 value